The Ill-Made Knight: Plot summary

 Lancelot leaves Camelot to aid people in need.
 Along the way he meets a woman who begs him to climb a tree and rescue her husband's escaped falcon.
 After he removes his armour and does so the husband appears and reveals that he wanted Lancelot to remove his armour so that he can kill the knight.
 Despite being at a disadvantage, Lancelot manages to kill the man and tells the wife: "Stop crying.
 Your husband was a fool and you are a bore.
 I'm not sorry" (though he reflects that he is).
 Later he comes across a man attempting to murder his wife for adultery.
 Lancelot attempts to protect the woman, who denies the charge, by riding in between the two, but the man manages to cut off his wife's head.
 The man then throws himself at Lancelot's feet and asks for mercy.
 It is revealed later that the man is punished by being charged to take his wife's head to the Pope and ask for forgiveness.

 Finally, Lancelot comes to a town where the inhabitants beg him to rescue a young woman named Elaine, who is trapped in a tower.
 The tower is full of steam and she is forced to sit in a tub of boiling water.
 He manages to save her and her father has him spend the night.
 The servants and Elaine devise a plan in which the servants get Lancelot drunk and trick him into thinking that Guinevere is in the house.
-When he awakens in the morning he discovers that he has slept with Elaine.
+When he awakens in the morning he discovers that he has been raped by Elaine.
 Furious at the loss of his virginity, which he believes has also cost him the ability to work miracles, and frightened at the thought that Elaine might have a baby, he leaves.
 He confesses the affair to Guinevere, who forgives him.
-They later discover that Elaine has a baby, which she names Galahad (Lancelot's real name).
+They later discover that Elaine has a baby, which she names Galahad (Lancelot's baptismal name).
 She brings the baby to Camelot to show to Lancelot and together they spend time with Galahad.
 Guinevere is furious at this and Lancelot goes mad and runs from the castle.
 Two years later he is found by Elaine's father, who does not recognise him, and is kept as a fool until Elaine recognises him.
 He lives with Elaine for some time, but then returns to Camelot.
 When Galahad grows older he is brought to Camelot to be knighted.